Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

 }
 ```
 4. Create the Variables File
-I then created the variables.tf file to define the necessary variables:
+5. Create the variables.tf file to define the necessary variables:
 ```vi variables.tf```
 Here is the content of the variables.tf file: